cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

   +-------------------+            +---------+
 ```

 All the processes in the system share the same UTS Namespace.
-To solve our problem we need to ask the Linux Kernel to clone the namespace for us.

 This is what we want: